 - “Increase top-line revenue” – 68 percent

-- “Increase quality of leads provided by marketing and sales” – 45 percent
+- “Increase the quality of leads provided by marketing and sales” – 45 percent

 - “Improve ability to differentiate from the competition; better articulate value proposition” – 40 percent